Proper Solid Tonewood Care:

 While you can’t control the weather, you can control your custom solid wood ukulele or guitar’s environment to a great extent.
 Here are some simple ways to make sure it doesn’t happen to you:

-• Keep your handmade professional ukulele or guitar in its case when you’re not playing it.
-Pinol Guitars cases are virtually air tight – and it’s a lot easier to control humidity in a smaller volume of air.
+• Keep your handmade professional ukulele or guitar in it's case when you’re not playing it.
+Pinol Guitars and ukuleles cases are virtually air tight – and it’s a lot easier to control humidity in a smaller volume of air.

 • Purchase a home hygrometer/thermometer to keep tabs on the relative humidity and temperature around the place you chose to rest your instruments.
 Adjust your home environment as necessary.
 Plants and humidifiers add moisture in dry winter months.
 Air conditioning controls humidity in the hot, muggy summer months.